dart-lang/site-www/src/_guides/language/sound-problems.md

 parameter types by specifying a subclass of the original class.

 <aside class="alert alert-info" markdown="1">
-**Note:** This warning can also occur when a generic subclass neglects to specify a type.
+**Note:** This issue can also occur when a generic subclass neglects to specify a type.
 For more information, see
 [Missing type arguments](#missing-type-arguments).
 </aside>